 Early offers of compensation from airlines

 Sarah Stewart, Partner in our Aviation team comments on reports that passengers are being offered compensation by the airline.
 She says: “Early offers of compensation are not unusual and it’s something we’ve seen before, for example in the Singapore Airlines turbulence case but also on other major airline disaster cases.
-It’s too early for grieving families to be considering offers of compensation, recent reports show a survivor.
+It’s too early for grieving families to be considering offers of compensation.”

 “When the time is right, they will want to seek specialist legal advice before accepting any offer of compensation as it may limit their rights down the line.
-It’s better to wait for investigations to progress so that we understand fully what happened on that flight.”
+It’s better to wait for investigations to progress so that we understand fully what happened on that flight; in particular given there has been one survivor.”

 Our expertise in Aviation claims